nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `event -a n/TITLE s/START e/END [t/TAG]… [p/PROFILE]…`

+* The start and end dates can be specified in [various formats](#accepted-date-time-formats).
+* The start date must occur before or on the same day and time as the end date.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 An event can have 0 or more profiles.
 An event can have 0 or more tags.
 </div>

 ### Viewing upcoming events: `event -u`